-Sean Clasby joined the KNOP News 2 team in June 2016 as a Video Journalist.
+Sean Clasby joined the NBC Nebraska News 2 team in June 2016 as a Reporter and now anchors NBC Nebraska TODAY.

 A Massachusetts native, Sean Clasby graduated from Quinnipiac University with his Bachelor of Arts degree in Journalism.
 As a member of student media, Sean reported on everything from local high school football to the daily struggles of a no-kill animal shelter.
 In 2014, he helped Q30, Quinnipiac’s television station, win the Pinnacle Award for best student-run television station in America.
 Also, he and his fellow journalism students teamed up with WTNH-TV, the ABC affiliate in New Haven, Connecticut, to win an Edward R. Murrow Award for their project about Global Warming and the state’s rising sea levels.